pncstar/hbsmith/README.md

 1. Create 'nginx' window service

 - Move nginx folder as 'C:\nginx'
+- Move nssm folder as 'C:\nssm'
-- Run "nssm install nginx" from the command line.
+- Run "nssm install nginx" from the command line in 'C:\nssm\win64\'.
 - On the application tab: set path to 'C:\nginx\nginx.exe'
 - On the I/O tab type "start nginx" on the Input.
 - Click "install service".
 Go to services, start "nginx".